mgondan/rolog/README.md

 1. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
 As before, please allow the program to change the `PATH` so that `git.exe` is found.

 2. For the vignette, pandoc is needed.
 Please do not use the most recent version, as they have changed the way they handle references.
 Version 2.9.2.1 is found here, https://github.com/jgm/pandoc/releases/tag/2.9.2.1 I assume you install it into C:/Program Files/Pandoc, which is the default.

-3. Download and install R-devel from https://www.r-project.org/nosvn/winutf8/ucrt3.
+3. Download and install R-devel from https://cran.r-project.org/bin/windows/base/rdevel.html.
 Note that this is not yet compatible to RStudio, so please say hello again to the "blue R", RGui.exe.

-4. Download and install RTools4.2 from the same directory, https://cran.r-project.org/bin/windows/Rtools/.
+4. Download RTools4.2 from https://cran.r-project.org/bin/windows/Rtools/ and install it, preferably into c:\rtools42, which is
+   the default.

 5. Invoke c:\rtools42\ucrt64.exe